Orange County

 5. Document and evaluate the project to assist other communities with similar goals.

-Since OCHP began, 17 parcels of land have been conserved, totaling over 1700 acres.
-This relatively small community-based project has gained momentum and capabilities beyond its original scope by forming partnerships with established conservation organizations including the Vermont Land Trust, the Upper Valley Land Trust, environmental groups such as The Nature Conservancy, and academic institutions such as the University of Vermont, Snelling Center for Government, and the National Park Service Conservation Study Institute.
-This strong local commitment and collaborative approach has led land conservation professionals to suggest that OCHP may provide a new model for use by other communities.
+Since OCHP began, 34 parcels of land have been conserved, totaling over 5800 acres.
+This relatively small community-based project has gained momentum and capabilities beyond its original scope by forming partnerships with established conservation organizations including the Vermont Land Trust, the Upper Valley Land Trust, and environmental groups such as The Nature Conservancy.
+This combination of local commitment and collaborative conservation work has led land conservation professionals to suggest that OCHP may provide a new model for use by other communities.

 For more information, contact the board at: